A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

-Despite the successful applications of deep learning on natural language processing and computer vision, very few attempts have been made to develop deep learning models for CF. \cite{DBLP:conf/icml/SalakhutdinovMH07} uses restricted Boltzmann machines instead of the conventional matrix factorization formulation to perform CF and \cite{DBLP:conf/icml/GeorgievN13} extends this work by incorporating user-user and item-item correlations.
-Although these methods involve both deep learning and CF, they actually belong to CF-based methods because they do not incorporate content information like CTR \cite{CTR}, which is crucial for accurate recommendation. \cite{DBLP:conf/icassp/SainathKSAR13} uses low-rank matrix factorization in the last weight layer of a deep network to significantly reduce the number of model parameters and speed up training, but it is for classification instead of recommendation tasks.
+Despite the successful applications of deep learning on natural language processing and computer vision, very few attempts have been made to develop deep learning models for collaborative filtering (CF) before the emergence of BDL. \cite{DBLP:conf/icml/SalakhutdinovMH07} uses restricted Boltzmann machines instead of the conventional matrix factorization formulation to perform CF and \cite{DBLP:conf/icml/GeorgievN13} extends this work by incorporating user-user and item-item correlations.
+Although these methods involve both deep learning and CF, they actually belong to CF-based methods because they ignore users' or items' content information, which is crucial for accurate recommendation. \cite{DBLP:conf/icassp/SainathKSAR13} uses low-rank matrix factorization in the last weight layer of a deep network to significantly reduce the number of model parameters and speed up training, but it is for classification instead of recommendation tasks.
 On music recommendation, \cite{DBLP:conf/nips/OordDS13,DBLP:conf/mm/WangW14} directly use conventional CNN or deep belief networks (\mbox{DBN}) to assist representation learning for content information, but the deep learning components of their models are deterministic without modeling the noise and hence they are less robust.
 The models achieve performance boost mainly by loosely coupled methods without exploiting the interaction between content information and ratings.
 Besides, the CNN is linked directly to the rating matrix, which means the models will perform poorly due to serious overfitting when the ratings are sparse.